yhqjohn/SimpleInterfaces.jl/README.md

     - `kwargs`(Optional) in either one of the following forms:
       - `argname[::TypeName][=default]` to specify a keyword argument `argname` of type `TypeName` with a default value `default`. `TypeName` and `default` do not take effect up to Julia 1.11.
     - `ReturnType`(Optional) either a valid Julia type or a type variable declared in `TypeComposition`. **If `ReturnType` is omitted, it defaults to `Any`.**
-  - `@impls TypeComposition ParentInterfaceName` to specify that the type composition must implement the interface `ParentInterfaceName`.
+  - `@impls ParentInterfaceName TypeComposition` to specify that the type composition must implement the interface `ParentInterfaceName`.
+    - `ParentInterfaceName` is the name of the interface to implement.
     - `TypeComposition` is a tuple of concrete types or type variables declared in the interface's `TypeComposition`.
-    - `ParentInterfaceName` is the name of the interface to implement.

 ---
 ## Keyword Arguments: A Note on Dispatch